 Based on the above summary of impacts from the North Fair Oaks Community Plan EIR, the No Project Alternative would have similar impacts to the proposed project as it relates to aesthetics, biological resources, geology and soils, hazards and hazardous materials, and land use and planning.
-The No Project Alternative would have lesser impacts to the proposed project as it relates to air quality (resulting from less operational air emissions), cultural resources (resulting from less ground disturbance), hydrology and water quality (based on reduced development potential), noise (based on reduced development potential), population and housing (based on reduced development potential), public services and recreation (based on reduced development potential), and utilities (based on reduced development potential).
-Due to regulatory changes since 2011, impacts of the No Project Alternative as it relates to tribal cultural resources, greenhouse gas emissions, and transportation (vehicle miles traveled instead of Level of Service/congestion metrics), are described below.
+The No Project Alternative would have lesser impacts to the proposed project as it relates to air quality (resulting from less operational air emissions), cultural resources (resulting from less ground disturbance), hydrology and water quality (based on reduced development potential), noise (based on reduced development potential), population and housing (based on reduced development potential), and utilities (based on reduced development potential).
+Due to regulatory changes since 2011, impacts of the a.
+Tribal Cultural Resources

+No Project Alternative as it relates to tribal cultural resources, greenhouse gas emissions, and transportation (vehicle miles traveled instead of Level of Service/congestion metrics), are described below.